 The assistant editors check formal and professional standards and pass the paper to a co-editor in the relevant research field.

 The co-editor decides on whether to accept the paper for the further peer review process by answering two questions: (i) Whether the paper shows promise of making a significant contribution and (ii) whether it meets basic scientific standards.
 The co-editor is free to ask other experts in the field for a quick opinion.

-If these questions are answered in the affirmative, the paper is promptly published on the platform of the Economics discussion Papers.
+If these questions are answered in the affirmative, the paper is promptly published on the platform of the Economics discussion Papers series.
 At this stage of the assessment our co-editors are not asked to give any reasons when rejecting a paper as discussion paper.

 Open assessment of the submitted paper (eight weeks)

-The co-editor appoints at least two referees for reviewing the paper and uploads their comments on the discussion platform within six weeks.
+The co-editor appoints at least two referees for reviewing the paper.
+The referee reports are uploaded on the discussion paper platform within six weeks if possible.
 The referees’ comments may be anonymous, but referees are encouraged to allow their reports to be attributed.
 Referees are asked to provide short reports that focus on two questions: (i) Is the contribution of the paper potentially significant? (ii) Is the analysis correct?
 Referees are asked NOT to rewrite the paper or to change its focus.
 With their assignment thus circumscribed, the referees can be expected to provide reports before the six week deadline elapses.